 The City – Land Trust Breakup

-We do not want to exaggerate our troubles with the Irvine Community Land Trust nor with the city council members Fox and Shea appointed to serve on the land trust board and represent the city’s interests.
+We do not want to exaggerate our troubles with the Irvine Community Land Trust (Land Trust) nor with City Council members Fox and Shea appointed to serve on the Land Trust board and represent the city’s interests.
 But despite having at least $5.2 million of city dollars invested in the land trust, the operating rules between the 12-year old land trust and the city have drastically changed in a way that negatively impacts our city.

 Specifically, the land trust approved bylaw changes that inexplicably cut the city out from its own creation.
 Without stating why, the public can no longer attend the monthly board meetings.
 I tried yesterday and was turned away.
 I was told the meetings and agenda are now private, and residents must now email the land trust director and ask to be invited to attend or speak.
 Since over 75% of the land trust’s revenue comes from the city, this change is flat out wrong.